-For our present purposes, we can now momentarily disregard the music up to the first enharmonic resolution, focusing instead on the excerpt from point x to the conclusion.
-Though we have a new starting time point, the procedure remains the same: measure the distance from the (new) beginning to the next enharmonic reinterpretation and compare that to the duration between the excerpt's boundary points. ► Figure 3 shows a basic durational network displaying the location of motive y within the time span from x to q.
+▶ We can now momentarily disregard the music up to the first enharmonic resolution, focusing instead on the excerpt from point x to the conclusion.
+Though we have a new starting time point, the procedure remains the same: measure the distance from the (new) beginning to the next enharmonic reinterpretation and compare that to the duration between the excerpt's boundary points. ▶ Figure 3 shows a basic conceptual-time network displaying the location of motive y within the time span from x to q.